act-auth/act-auth/README.md

 A formal proposal is generated at this stage.

-- Determine proposal head (or combine head), head (Or co-owner) Must be from the Act Auth Team.
 - Describe the problems and application scenarios that need to be solved.
-The solution must include logical descriptions or (pseudo) code examples, as well as related theories that may be involved.
+The solution SHOULD include logical descriptions or (pseudo) code examples, as well as related theories that may be involved.
 - Describe potential problems that may exist and their relationships with other features.
-- This phase allows the responsible person (Or co-responsible persons) adopt and absorb draft proposals from stage 0, and allow members of draft proposals to be included in current proposal members.
+- This phase allows the responsible person (or co-responsible persons) adopt and absorb draft proposals from Strawman stage, and allow members of draft proposals to be included in current proposal members.

 Draft:

 The draft generated at this stage is the first version of the new feature specification.

 - In principle, the draft only accepts incremental modification.
-- Must contain sufficient logical descriptions and (pseudo) code examples.
+- SHOULD contain sufficient logical descriptions and (pseudo) code examples.
-- If it affects features that already exist in the standard, compatibility or migration solutions must be provided.
+- If it affects features that already exist in the specification, compatibility or migration solutions SHOULD be provided.

 Candidate:

-In the candidate phase, complete feature standard documents and test cases are provided, and developers try to implement them and give feedback.
+In the candidate phase, complete feature documents and test cases are provided, and developers try to implement them and give feedback.

 Finished:

-Ready, this proposal will be included in the next version of the standard.
+Ready, this proposal will be included in the next version of the specification.

 ## 3.3.
 Audit Rules